instructor-ai/instructor/docs/examples/self_critique.md

 ## Adding Custom Validation

 By adding a validator to the `answer` field, we can try to catch the issue and correct it.
 Lets integrate `llm_validator` into the model and see the error message.
-Its important to not that you can use all of pydantic's validators as you would normally as long as you raise a `ValidationError` with a helpful error message as it will be used as part of the self correction prompt.
+Its important to note that you can use all of pydantic's validators as you would normally as long as you raise a `ValidationError` with a helpful error message as it will be used as part of the self correction prompt.

 ```python
 class QuestionAnswerNoEvil(BaseModel):